rtcz/varlock/README.md

 Furthermore, the plain BDIFF file is signed with a supplied private key to validate its authenticity and integrity.
 The signature is stored in the start of the encrypted BDIFF file and is verified using associated public key in the decryption process.

-### Decrypt
+### Decryption

-Decrypt is the inverse operation to encryption where secured parts of a depersonalized BAM file are restored to the original form.
-A user must provide depersonalized BAM and associated encrypted BDIFF file along with the RSA private key whose public counterpart was used in the BDIFF encryption.
-Whole depersonalized BAM or its part can be restored to their original form when a BDIFF file and a corresponding private key is provided.
+Decryption is the inverse operation to encryption where secured parts of a depersonalized BAM file are restored to the original form.
+A user must provide depersonalized BAM and an associated, encrypted BDIFF file along with the RSA private key whose public counterpart was used in the BDIFF encryption.
+Whole depersonalized BAM or its part can be restored to their original form according to user privileges specified in the BDIFF file.
 Unmapped reads are handled separately and the user can decide whether to include them into decryption or not (provided he has granted access to them).

 The algorithm first reads the encrypted AES key and the file signature both stored before the actual encrypted BDIFF file.
 The AES key is decrypted with the owner's private key and the BDIFF file is subsequently decrypted with it.
 The decrypted file is verified with owner's public key against the signature to prove its origin.